dannylam2502/Portfolio-code-snippet/README.md

 # Project Demos
-This folder contains demos and some code in my school projects.
+This folder contains demos from my professional experience and some code in my school projects.
 Feel free to contact me if you need any help.

 Projects so far: